bnjnrthrp/CS5001-Final-Project/README.md

 (All examples will have the actual data in the Examples folder under the names 'tutorial_x.csv', ASCII printouts have been provided for a general picture, but if formatting is an issue please refer to the tutorial files).

 The program will take the CSV file input, clean the sheet to pull out the raw data while ignoring some of the calculations that are included inside (such as the sum of training hours per day).
 The normal Excel "block" that would constitute a day will have a merged header, which specifies the day of activities.
 The next row has the headings for the columns, specifying the type, event code, and hours to complete.
 The number of rows in each block is typically 6 rows, but that is not guaranteed.
 At the bottom, they have summed the hours column.
+(For actual example, see example_input_2.csv)
 |                 DAY 2          |
 | TYPE           | EVENT   | HRS |
 | CAI            | P1.080  | 2.0 |